 To test our hypotheses, linear mixed models (LMM) were used with the “lmer” function in the “lme4” package in R (Bates et al., 2015).
-We included the head size, the size of the seminal vesicles and the age of the male as covariates and the mean risks of sperm competition treatment as a fixed effect to explain the number of spermatozoa in the seminal vesicles.
-For the mating experiment, we included the head size of the female, the head size of the male, the age of the pair, copulation duration as covariates and the two risks of sperm competition treatments – mean risks and immediate risks – as well as their interaction as fixed effects to explain the number of spermatozoa in the spermathecae.
-For the latter, we also added the number of individuals in the cage prior to the begining of mating as it could influence sperm allocation.To study the copulation duration, we used cox proportional hazard model with the “coxph” function in the “survival package” in R (Therneau, 2019).
-In the same way, age, sizes of the male and the female and both sperm competition risks treatments were included as fixed effects in the model.
+We included the head size, the length of the seminal vesicles and the age of the male as covariates and the mean risk of sperm competition treatment as a fixed effect to explain the number of spermatozoa in the seminal vesicles.
+For the mating experiment, we included the head size of the female, the head size of the male, the age of the pair, copulation duration as covariates and the two risk of sperm competition treatments – mean risk and immediate risk – as well as their interaction as fixed effects to explain the number of spermatozoa in the spermathecae.
+For the latter, we also added the number of individuals in the cage prior to the begining of mating as it could influence sperm allocation.
+We applied a logarithmic transformation on the response variables as they were counting data (spermatozoa counts in the seminal vesicles and in the spermathecae).
+To study the copulation duration, we used cox proportional hazard model with the “coxph” function in the “survival package” in R (Therneau, 2019).
+In the same way, age, sizes of the male and the female and both sperm competition risk treatments were included as fixed effects in the model.

 The day of sampling was included as a random effect to account for variability inherent to each series in the sperm count in the models.
 The fixed effects in our models were tested using the “lmerTest” package (Kuznetsova et al., 2017), with type III ANOVA F statistics using Satterthwaite approximations for the linear mix models and with type III ANOVA Chi statistics for the survival model.
 The assumptions of the linear mixed model, including normality of residuals, constant variance, and absence of multicollinearity among the independent variables were checked graphically.
-As heteroscedasticity in the models was deteted, a logarithmic transformation was applied on the response variables.
 We also assessed the proportional hazards assumption of the cox model using Schoenfeld residuals and found no significant violations of this assumption.

 All statistical analyses were performed using R version 4.0.2 (R Core Team, 2020).
 The significance level was set at alpha = 0.05 for all tests.
 Quantitative data are presented as means ± standard errors (SE) and hazard ratios (HR) are reported for cox models.